evansbenj/2024_BIO722/1_Lecture_1.md

 ## Set up a directory on scratch and make symbolic links

-Please login to info, connect to info115 (rsh info115) and navigate to the scratch directory as follows:
+Please login to info, connect to info2020 (ssh info2020) and then navigate to the scratch directory as follows:

-`cd /2/scratch/`
+`cd /scratch/USERNAME/`

-And make a directory for yourself
+Where USERNAME is your username (e.g. gradstud12).
+Now make a directory for you to work in:

-`mkdir ZZZ`, where `ZZZ` is your username.
+`mkdir Froggies`

-Next, please switch to that directory (`cd ZZZ`) and make a symbolic link to a subsetted dataset (`ln -s /1/scratch/monkey_data2/forward_subset.fastq`) and to the full dataset (`ln -s /1/scratch/monkey_data2/forward.fastq`)
+Next, please switch to that directory (`cd ZZZ`) and make another directory for the fastq files:
+`mkdir fq'

+Enter this directory (`cd fq`).

+Now let's makes symbolic links the full dataset:
+`ln -s /home/ben/2024_BIO722/2022_pygmaeus/fq/*fq.gz .`

+and to the full dataset:
+(`ln -s /1/scratch/monkey_data2/forward.fastq`)

 OK, now we have the data set up for us to work with.